gonzalogiovannelli/Continuous-Improvement/Documentation/KPI_Definition.md

 # Key Performance Indicators (KPIs)

-To track and measure the impact of continuous improvement initiatives, the following **KPIs** were established.
+To track and measure the impact of continuous improvement initiatives, **KPIs were established during the "Control" phase of the DMAIC approach**.
 These metrics focus on **efficiency, quality, and maintenance** to ensure sustained progress.

 ## 📊 **Production KPIs**
 - **Line Downtime (minutes/day)** → Measures total unproductive time due to stoppages.